Best Standing Desk Exercises You Can Do at Your Desk (2024)

 You can see that not all of these standing desk exercises have to involve your height adjustable desk.
 It’s always good to use everything you have at your disposal.
 The ergonomic chair is one of those things and you can use it to do some chair dips.

-To do them properly follow these steps: first, sit on the edge of the chair with the legs in front.
-Then place your hands behind your hips and hold to the edge of your seat firmly.
-Then start the dips by lowering yourself and then going back again, The key here is to only move your arms and keep the rest of the muscles in your body firm.
-Also, try to keep your back and neck firm as well and in the proper position as this exercise can cause you some unnecessary pains when it's not done properly.
+To do them properly, follow these steps: First, sit on the edge of the chair with your legs in front.
+Then, place your hands behind your hips and hold the edge of your seat firmly.
+Start the dips by lowering yourself and then pushing back up.
+The key here is to only move your arms and keep the rest of your body firm.
+Also, make sure your back and neck stay aligned in the proper position, as improper form can lead to unnecessary pain.

 Squats are one of the most common exercises you can do in any type of workout and in any occasion basically.
 The good thing about them when it comes to your electric sit-stand desk is that they are truly perfect here.
 You can continue to read your emails for example, while you do some squats.